gw-sc/Tableau-challenge/README.md

 * Save this assignment to your Tableau Public account rather than GitHub.

-* If you haven't already, make sure to create a Tableau Public [account] (https://public.tableau.com/s/).
+* If you haven't already, make sure to create a Tableau Public [account](https://public.tableau.com/s/).

 * The free tier of Tableau only lets you save to their public server.
 So, each time you save your file, it will be uploaded to your Tableau Public profile.